Online RN-to-BSN Degree Track

-4. Will any of the credits from my associate degree transfer toward the B.S.N. completion degree?
+4. Will any of the credits from my associate degree transfer toward the online RN-to-BSN degree track?

-Our B.S.N. completion degree is 48 semester credits beyond the A.S. nursing degree.
+Our online RN-to-BSN degree track is 48-semester credits beyond the A.S. nursing degree.
 Credits for courses taken to meet degree requirements for the pre-licensure nursing degree are not transferred in.

 5. Will I need to retake the core science and math courses if I graduated years ago?

-Pre-licensure courses are not transferred in for the Bachelor of Science degree; therefore, no retakes are required for basic science and math courses.
+Pre-licensure courses are not transferred in for the online RN-to-BSN degree track; therefore, no retakes are required for basic science and math courses.

-6. Will any credits beyond my pre-licensure nursing degree (A.S. degree in nursing or diploma) transfer in for the B.S.N. degree?
+6. Will any credits beyond my pre-licensure nursing degree (A.S. degree in nursing or diploma) transfer in for the online RN-to-BSN degree track?

-Credits for courses not taken for the pre-licensure degree will be evaluated and transferred in according to College transfer policies, if they are applicable to baccalaureate nursing degree requirements.
-(Note: If the course was used to fulfill degree requirements for the pre-licensure degree, it cannot be accepted toward the B.S.N.-completion degree.)
-There are no time limits for transfer of course credits.
+Credits for courses not taken for the pre-licensure degree will be evaluated and transferred according to College transfer policies if they are applicable to baccalaureate nursing degree requirements.
+(Note: If the course was used to fulfill degree requirements for the pre-licensure degree, it cannot be accepted toward the online RN-to-BSN degree track) There are no time limits for the transfer of course credits.
 At Kettering College, credits taken at a regionally accredited college or university are transferrable.
 Religion courses submitted for transfer credit consideration must be from a faith-based institution.

-7. How does it work if I have been enrolled in a B.S.N.-completion degree at another institution and now want to switch to Kettering College’s B.S.N.-completion degree?
+7. How does it work if I have been enrolled in an online RN-to-BSN degree track at another institution and now want to switch to Kettering College’s online RN-to-BSN degree track?

 Equivalent credits for courses taken at an ACEN or CCNE regionally accredited baccalaureate nursing program may transfer to Kettering College.
 Evaluation of transcripts or course syllabi will determine if course content is comparable, and will be considered on a case-by-case basis.